anhaidgroup/cloudlabeler/README.md

 Then, enable cgi for both /cgi-bin/ and /html/api/ folders.
 You can learn how to enable cgi from https://httpd.apache.org/docs/2.4/howto/cgi.html.
 If you are using Ubuntu 18.04, you can replace /etc/apache2/apache2.conf and /etc/apache2/conf-available/serve-cgi-bin.conf using the [apache2.conf](./apache2.conf) and [serve-cgi-bin.conf](./serve-cgi-bin.conf) files we have provided.

-After that, set the permission of every python files in /cgi-bin/ (including download.csv) and /html/api/ to be executable.
+After that, set the permission of every python file in /cgi-bin/ (including download.csv) and /html/api/ to be executable.
 Set the read and write access for all users to the files in /cgi-bin/data.

 Finally, enable cgi and restart Apache2.
 You are all set.